KwesiLarbi/cms_data_pipeline/README.md

 * BLACK_TOT_BENES (NUMERIC): Count of non-Hispanic black or African American beneficiaries.

 * WHITE_TOT_BENES (NUMERIC): Count of Non-Hispanic white Medicare beneficiaries

 * HSPNC_TOT_BENES (NUMERIC): Count of Hispanic Medicare beneficiaries

+* PRSCRPTN_DRUG_TOT_BENES (NUMERIC): Count of all Medicare Prescription Drug (or Part D) beneficiaries

+* PRSCRPTN_DRUG_PDP_BENES (NUMERIC): Count of Medicare Prescription Drug (or Part D) beneficiaries enrolled in a Prescription Drug Plan

+* PRSCRPTN_DRUG_MAPD_BENES (NUMERIC): Count of Medicare Prescription Drug (or Part D) beneficiaries enrolled in a Medicare Advantage Prescription Drug plan

+* PRSCRPTN_DRUG_DEEMED_ELIGIBLE_FULL_LIS_BENES (NUMERIC): Count of certain groups of Medicare beneficiaries who are automatically deemed eligible for the low-income subsidy and do not have to apply.
+The following groups are deemed eligible: Full-benefit dual eligibles, that is, persons eligible for both Medicare and full Medicaid benefits; Supplemental Security Income (SSI) recipients, including SSI recipients who do not qualify for Medicaid, and individuals deemed to be SSI recipients; and Medicare beneficiaries who are participants in the Medicare Savings Programs (MSP).

+* PRSCRPTN_DRUG_FULL_LIS_BENES (NUMERIC): Count of Medicare beneficiaries with limited income and resources who do not fall into one of the deemed subsidy groups and are enrolled for full subsidy.
+These beneficiaries successfully applied for low-income subsidy.

+* PRSCRPTN_DRUG_PARTIAL_LIS_BENES (NUMERIC): Count of Medicare beneficiaries with limited income and resources who do not fall into one of the deemed subsidy groups and are enrolled for partial subsidy.
+These beneficiaries successfully applied for low-income subsidy.

+* PRSCRPTN_DRUG_NO_LIS_BENES (NUMERIC): Count of Medicare Part D beneficiaries with no low income subsidy.